Program specific requirements

 English Language Requirements

-If your post-secondary degree (equivalent to a bachelor's or higher) is from a university where English is not the primary language of instruction, you must take and provide the results of an English language proficiency exam with your application.
+If your first law degree (LL.B. or J.D.) is from a university where English is not the primary language of instruction, you must take and provide the results of an English language proficiency exam with your application.

-- We understand that not everyone has the same path to education.
+- We understand that not everyone takes the same path to graduate education.
 If you do not meet the requirements above, but have other significant formal training, relevant professional experience and/or possess demonstrable knowledge/expertise, you may be granted admission on a case-by-case basis.
+If your application falls into this category, please contact the Graduate Program at firstname.lastname@example.org.

 - These requirements are minimums and are only one part of your application.
 Visit our How to Apply page to review the application process and required documents.